directus-labs/guest-authoring/angular-with-directus/how to integrate directus with Angular.md

   {path: '', component: GlobalComponent}
 ];
 ```
-Once the application reloads, go to `https://localhost:4200`.
-As a result, the global component containing the global metadata is loaded on the page.
+Open the application in your browser (`http://localhost:4200`) and the global component containing the data from Directus will be shown.

 ## Creating Pages with Directus